Skip to main content

 How spoilage coverage protects perishable inventory from power outages and equipment failure, what standard policies exclude, and how to avoid devastating sublimits.

-Stock & Inventory Valuation Methods in Commercial Property Insurance Claims
+Stock and Inventory Valuation in Commercial Property Claims

-How ISO valuation methods determine whether your destroyed inventory is paid at cost, selling price, or finished goods value — and how to push back when the carrier cherry-picks the cheapest method to minimize your recovery.
+How ISO valuation methods decide whether destroyed inventory pays at cost, selling price, or finished goods value, and how to fight the cheapest method.

 Tax Implications of Insurance Claim Settlements

-A comprehensive guide to the tax treatment of insurance claim proceeds — what is taxable, what is not, how to defer gains, and how to deduct unreimbursed casualty losses.
-Written for policyholders and the attorneys who represent them.
+The tax treatment of insurance claim proceeds - what is taxable, what is not, how to defer gains, and how to deduct unreimbursed casualty losses.

-No California statute, regulation, or policy provision requires policyholders to obtain three contractor bids before a claim will be paid.
-Here is where the myth comes from, why carriers use it, and how to respond.
+No California statute, regulation, or policy provision requires policyholders to get three contractor bids.
+Where the myth comes from and how to respond.

 The Adjuster Is Coming to My House — How to Prepare